padrinobook/padrinobook/chapters/sessions.md

 ```

-When I started the tests I got some weird error messages of calling a method `user.save` on a nil object and spend one hour till I found the issue.
+When I started the tests I got some weird error messages of calling a method `user.save` on a nil object when I started writing the test.
 Do you remember the `UserObserver`?
 Exactly, this tiny piece of code is also activated for our tests and since we disable sending mails with the `set :delivery_method, :test` settings in `app.rb` I never received an mails.
-The simple to this problem was to add an option to in the `spec_helper.rb` to disable the observers:
+The solution to this problem was to add an option to in the `spec_helper.rb` to disable the observers:

 ```ruby